grelon/project/PROCESS.md

 + PieEntries can be passed Objects (such as category objects) which can come in handy.
 + A lot of unnecessary data is currently read from DB during queries.
 Figure out a way to make flexible CRUD methods (i.e. with where clauses and the like).
 This doesn't have priority since there the runtime of the current DB queries isn't noticable yet.

+# 18-6
+**Insights**
++ NormalizedLevenshtein with a threshold of 0.4 for similarity seems to work best at the moment.
++ By extending the Application class with a custom class, the application context can be accessed EVERYWHERE!

+# 19-6
+**Insights**
++ Getting transactions by category and passing category objects between methods is easier than passing lists of transactions between objects and constantly needing to read category info from the DB.
+Thus, the DB controlstructure needs to become category oriented.
+That's a lot of work though.

+# 20-6
+**Insights**
++ DB control methods are now category oriented.
+Reading a category fills it recursively with it's child categories and ultimately with the transactionlist of the stub (i.e. end) categories.
++ Infrastructure for supporting of subcategories has been laid out by doing this as well.
+Could be implemented in a v2.
++ Income, expenses and uncategorized are now also categories which improves maintainability.

+# 21-6
+**Insights**
++ Extendable listviews are not as easy as they seem to be and require a lot of extra classes (for adapters and stuff).
++ String similarity for automatic categorization now works properly.
+Smartphones have a lot more computing power than I thought.
++ Duplicate transactions (i.e. where all info is the same) are no longer added to DB.

+# 22-6
+**Insights**
++ Recategorizing transactions now works.
+Would be nice if the list of transactions in a category is update and automatically recategorized after a recategorization.